Skip to main content

 64 mentions Positive Neutral Negative

 The story of the game is widely criticized for being shallow, poorly written, and lacking depth, with many reviewers noting that it feels like an afterthought to the gameplay.
-While some appreciate the attempt at a plot twist, it is often described as disappointing and unearned, leaving players feeling that their efforts throughout the game were ultimately futile.
-Overall, the narrative fails to engage, with many players expressing a desire for a more developed and coherent storyline.
+While some appreciate the attempt at a plot twist, it is often described as disappointing and unearned, leaving players feeling that their efforts were ultimately futile.
+Overall, the narrative is seen as minimal and forgettable, failing to engage players or enhance the gaming experience.

 • “The story ending left me speechless.”